A Complete Characterization of Statistical Query Learning with Applications to Evolvability: Acknowledgements

 \section{Acknowledgements}

-I thank Nader Bshouty, Elad Hazan, Homin Lee, Hans Simon and Les Valiant for discussions and valuable comments on this work.
-I am also grateful to the anonymous referees of FOCS 2009 for a number of insightful comments and useful corrections.
+I thank Nader Bshouty, Hans Simon and Les Valiant for discussions and valuable comments on this work.
+I am also grateful to the anonymous reviewers of FOCS 2009 and JCSS for a number of insightful comments and useful corrections.